 The analyses performed using the Common Test Procedures in the INN Test Protocol should be seen as quality screening.
-In the event of out-of-specification (OOS) situations, further action is needed in accordance with the procedure in place for handling OOS results and in particular retesting using the MAH-approved method.
+In the event of out-of-specification (OOS) situations, further action is needed in accordance with the procedure in place for handling OOS results "Procedure for Handling out of Specification Results for CAP", PA/PH/CAP (16) 103 in its current version and, in particular, retesting using the MAH-approved method.